Technica-Corporation/ipls_anomaly_detection/README.md

 > **_NOTE:_** This will take a long time.
 The conversion saves the Docker container to a tar, converts it to a .sif file and then uses that as a base to build the final Singularity container.

-This will put bootstrapper.sif into the directory ipls_anomaly_detection/bootstrapper_container/singularity.
+This puts bootstrapper.sif into the directory ipls_anomaly_detection/bootstrapper_container/singularity.

 This container will have the same Peer ID as the container built in the Docker step; use the same ID when configuring Peers.
 This container will also use the adConfig.json from the Docker Version step.